 Adam joined Watsi on October 20th, 2020.
 Two years ago, Adam joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Adam's most recent donation supported Hellen, a 23-year-old student from Kenya, to fund a curative laparotomy so she can go after her dreams.
+Adam's most recent donation supported Souhaimy, a 20-year-old hardworking student from Cambodia, to fund ear surgery to relieve him of pain and infections.

 Adam has funded healthcare for 32 patients in 7 countries.